loiwu/loiwu.github.io/_posts/2015-12-17-The-project-goes-on.markdown

 categories: my projects
 ---

-#About Project Experience

-You can not get everything done, you need help
+You can not get everything done, you need help.

-###About Key Techonology

-##About Application Framework
+About Application Framework
+=

 There are five parts for the whole project.

  - host environment : SDKDEMO

  - static libray : PPAppPlatformKit.framework

  - main dynamic libray : PPAppPlatformKitDylib.framework

  - sub dynamic libray : PPAppSubDylibPlatformKit.framework

  - test libray : PPSDKTestKit.framework

-##About terminologies
+About terminologies

-#[Host Application][null-link]
-[null-link]: chrome://not-a-link
+=

+<a target="_blank"> Host Application] </a>
+-

 Host application is the software environment, all the frameworks work in it.
 In the SDK project, the game application is the host application.
 You can also call it host environment.

-#[Code Libraray][null-link]
-[null-link]: chrome://not-a-link
+<a target="_blank"> Code Libraray] </a>
+-

 Library supplies a way of code-sharing.
 There are two kinds of libraries.
 One is called static library and the other is dynamic library.
 In the development iOS area, a static library is in the form of .a or .framework, and a dynamic  library is in the form of .dylib or .framework.

-#[Difference between Atatic Library and Dynamic Library][null-link]
+<a target="_blank"> Difference between Atatic Library and Dynamic Library] </a>
+-

 The static library is copied to the executable program in link-time.
 The dynamic library isn't copied to the executable program in link-time.
 When the program is running, the dynamic library is loaded into memory, and the program can call the dynamic library.

-#[About .framework][null-link]
-[null-link]: chrome://not-a-link
+<a target="_blank"> About .framework </a>
+-

 The .framework supplied by iOS system is the dynamic library, while the .framework supplied by developers themselves is static libray.

-#[Difference between .a and .framework][null-link]
+<a target="_blank"> Difference between .a and .framework </a>
-[null-link]: chrome://not-a-link
+-

 .a and .framework are both the forms of the static library.
 The .a file is a pure binary file.
 The .framework file does not only include the binary file, but also includes the resource files.